If you are worried about your health or the health of your baby, please call 111, your midwife or maternity unit. In an emergency, dial 999.

 To reduce the risk of coronavirus spreading, face to face antenatal classes are not taking place.
 However, people who live in Devon now have access to free online antenatal education to help prepare for pregnancy, labour, birth and looking after your baby.
 For more information go to www.inourplace.co.uk and apply the access code TAMAR for FREE access.

 What antenatal appointments will I be offered?

-Can I have someone with me at my antenatal appointments including scans?
+Can I have someone with me at my antenatal appointments?

-As I will not have someone attending my scan appointment with me can I film it or take live footage?
+As my partner will not be attending all my scan appointments with me, can I film it or take live footage?

 To ensure the best conditions for your scan, you will not be able to film or take live footage.
 Ultrasound examinations are time consuming, require great concentration, and any disturbances will reduce the effectiveness of the scan and communication with you.

 All maternity providers in Devon are offering the full range of services including home birth.
 If you have any queries, please contact your midwife or maternity unit.

 Can I have someone with me with me when I go into labour?

 Yes, you are encouraged to have a birth partner with you during labour and birth – unless they have coronavirus symptoms.